singlecla/singlecla/cla.md

 For example, I might say:

-> I did this work while on the job for Example, Inc.  They may have the legal right to license it, instead of me.
-I asked my manager if I could contribute my work, and she pointed me to our company's open source policy, which covers it.
+> I did this work while on the job for Example, Inc.  They may have the legal right to license it.
+I asked my manager if I could contribute, and she pointed me to our company's open source policy, which says I can.

 ## Other Work